Future of Life Institute: Open letter on an AI pause

+Windfall Trust

+In 2024, a new project to study policy responses and scenario planning was incubated at FLI by Anna Yelizarova, and was spun off to become the Windfall Trust.

 Open letter on prohibiting superintelligence

 In October 2025, another letter, the "Statement on Superintelligence", was published.
 It called for a prohibition on the development of superintelligence not lifted before there is "broad scientific consensus that it will be done safely and controllably" and "strong public buy-in".
-FLI director Anthony Aguirre explained that "time is running out", expecting that the technology could arrive in as little as one to two years and counting on "widespread realization among society at all its levels" to stop it.
+FLI President Anthony Aguirre explained that "time is running out", expecting that the technology could arrive in as little as one to two years and counting on "widespread realization among society at all its levels" to stop it.
 He added that "whether it's soon or it takes a while, after we develop superintelligence, the machines are going to be in charge" and "that is not an experiment that we want to just run toward".

 The list of signatories included Nobel laureates Geoffrey Hinton, Daron Acemoglu, Beatrice Fihn, Frank Wilczek and John C. Mather as well as Hinton's fellow "godfather" of modern AI Yoshua Bengio, Steve Wozniak, Steve Bannon, Paolo Benanti, Prince Harry, Duke of Sussex and Meghan, Duchess of Sussex.
 The letter was also signed by the actors Joseph Gordon-Levitt and Stephen Fry, rapper Will.i.am and author Yuval Noah Harari.
 Former national security advisor Susan Rice, and OpenAI member of technical staff Leo Gao also signed their names to the letter.

 Polling released alongside the letter showed that 64% of American agreed that superintelligence "shouldn't be developed until it's provably safe and controllable" and only 5% believed it should be developed as quickly as possible.

+Pro-human declaration

+In March 2026, FLI organized the Pro-Human AI Declaration, which calls itself a cross-partisan statement calling for AI to serve humanity rather than replace it.
+The declaration outlined five principles covering human control of AI systems: